foundriesio/docs/source/getting-started/flash-device/index.rst

         :width: 769
         :align: center

 #.
-In the :guilabel:`Runs` section, expand the **run** which corresponds with the name of the board.
-This shows all published artifacts for this run.
+Expand the :guilabel:`Targets` tab clicking on it.
+This shows a link to the Factory image artifact.
 Download the Factory image for your machine:

     | E.g: ``lmp-factory-image-<machine_name>.wic.gz``